courselabs/kubernetes/labs/argo/README.md

 # push to the expected branch name:
 git push labs-argo main:master

+# login with username kiamol and password kiamol
 ```

 > This version of ArgoCD expects to find a branch named `master` in the Git repo.
 This repo uses `main` as the branch name, so the push command uses the expected name in the Git server.